Waitomo Glowworm Caves

 We also had a great guide on the day of our visit.
 We walked around in a small group, learned about the history and geology of the place and then had a boat tour in complete darkness with thousands of glowworms glowing over our heads.
 Amazing view!

 Note: Photography is strictly forbidden, even non-flash.
 Bring warm clothes, it’s much colder in the caves.
 Keep quiet and listen to your guide, they have many interesting stories to share.
 If you can sing prepare a song to sing in the cave (our group managed only some Aussie chants and the guide had to sing for us).

 Tickets: adult $48, children (4-14) $21.
 For more details and bookings go to waitomo.com.

 The way South

 Our next stop – on the South side of the Lake Taupo, was about 170km/2 hours away if we were driving the shortest way.
-But our gps decided for us it will show us some less popular routes.
-As a result we were driving between green hills on a road full of lichens that looked like it’s used very very rarely… (we didn’t see any other car there and even the cows looked at us surprised they see someone)
+But our GPS decided for us it will show us some less popular routes.
+As a result, we were driving between green hills on a road full of lichens that looked like it’s used very very rarely… (we didn’t see any other car there and even the cows looked at us surprised to see someone).

 Coffee stop (see the map below for the exact location)

 The first 30 minutes or so of the drive from Rotorua to Waitomo was the same as the one we did a day before to Hobbiton.
 We noticed then a small cafe there and decided to visit it the next day.
 It welcomed us with cozy sofas near the fireplace (which was great, we felt very cold that morning).
 So instead of a quick take away, we stayed there and enjoyed the warmth.